mharen/mharen.github.io/_posts/2007/2007-10-08-birth-story-from-sarah.md

 7:00pm - my water breaks!

-7:30pm (because perinatal is SLOW) - they have checked to confirm my water breaking, moved me to L&amp;D, and started me on antibiotics for GBS; I am now 4cm dilated (yay!).
+7:30pm (because perinatal is SLOW) - they have checked to confirm my water breaking, moved me to L&D, and started me on antibiotics for GBS; I am now 4cm dilated (yay!).
 Contractions were very regular and pretty strong; I cried through some of them but DID NOT ask for drugs :)  I labored while walking around, in the bed, on the birthing ball, etc.  There was a point where I was becoming afraid of my contractions and as soon as they would start to decrease I would get scared of the next one.
 I realized this and started to really concentrate on calming myself down.
 I was also praying between them, which helped.

 9:00pm - Midwife arrives (she had no idea I would be going so fast) and I'm dilated to 7cm!
 I get in the tub and, while it was not easier at this point, I was able to relax a little bit.